What Is Celery Salt?

-Celery salt tastes a lot like normal salt at first, but slight hint of celery become more present at the finish, thanks to the crushed celery that's been mixed in.
-The seasoning has been described to have a peppery bite, green and grassing flavoring with a slightly bitter finish.
-A lot like celery itself, celery salt's flavor isn't very assertive, but it certainly stands out.
+Celery salt tastes a lot like normal salt at first, but its slight aroma of celery becomes more prominent on the tongue, thanks to the crushed celery seed that's been mixed in.
+The seasoning has been described as having a mildly peppery bite, a green and grassy flavor, and as having a slightly bitter finish.
+A lot like celery itself, celery salt's flavor isn't very assertive but it's certainly distinctive.

 Get the Recipe: Celery Salt

 What Is Celery Salt Made From?

 Celery salt is a mixture of common table salt with ground celery seeds — or sometimes dried and ground celery stalk and leaves, too.
 After the celery has been ground, it's blended with the salt in an approximate 2:1 ratio to make celery salt.

 You can make your own celery salt at home using this simple recipe.

 You can substitute celery salt for normal salt in almost any savory dish to add an extra layer of flavor and subtle seasoning.
 Celery's recognizable taste complements dishes that have a lot of onions or carrots especially well.
 Just think about how onions, carrots, and celery are often used to add base flavor to a broth to get a sense of how celery salt could enhance other dishes.
 Sprinkle it into potato salad or egg salad for a hint of zest and brightness.
 Add it to a cream sauce for a touch of depth.
 Use it in a breading mixture for chicken breasts or onion rings.

 Celery salt makes a great garnish, too.
 Rim your Bloody Mary glass with celery salt for an extra flavor boost.
 Sprinkle it over warm garlic bread or hot french fries for fresh taste and aroma.